FDMOliveira/Front-end-nanodegree-exercises/Pizzeria/README.md

 ## Website Performance Optimization portfolio project
 This challenge was about turning a slow and not optimized portfolio in a fast and optimized one.
 Here you have the [final](https://cdn.rawgit.com/FDMOliveira/Front-end-nanodegree-exercises/35d5801/Pizzeria/index.html) version page.
-You can either check the source file and compare to production file.
+You can also have the chance to check the source file and compare it to the production file.

 ### Optimizing steps
 Critical Rendering Path: